 I know.

-I didn't really understand how corrupt and crazy our government um has gotten and out of control it's gotten.
+I didn't really understand how corrupt and crazy our government has gotten and out of control it's gotten.

-Well look uh here's the bottom line and I think it's important that we have uh w we actually had a discussion here off air earlier and I said to I said I I don't take joy that all of these people are getting these criminal referrals.
+Well, look, here's the bottom line, and I think it's important that we have – we actually had a discussion here off air earlier.

-You know nor can we have Americans that are are charged all the time with obstructing justice but they didn't delete some peanut emails and bust up their devices and acid wash their hard drive and and I just think the whole thing is sad, but it has to be done.
+Nor can we have Americans that are charged all the time with obstructing justice, but they didn't delete subpoenaed emails and bust up their devices and acid wash their hard drive.

-Anyway, Linda is like no this is about justice.
+Anyway, Linda is like, no, this is about justice.

 What's wrong with you?

-Oh are you kidding?
+Oh, are you kidding?

-I mean it's the same thing with the election.
+I mean, it's the same thing with the election.

-It's not about who's I want what's right for the country.
+It's not about who's, I want what's right for the country.

-You know when I talked about the forgotten men and women every day during the election year I meant it.
+You know, when I talked about the forgotten men and women every day during the election year, I meant it.

-It matters to see the economy coming back matters.
+To see the economy coming back matters.

 Getting out of the Iran deal is a good thing.

-You know I just want good things to happen.
+You know, I just want good things to happen.

-And it's like for the media to be right Donald Trump has to do a horrible job as president.
+And it's like for the media to be right, Donald Trump has to do a horrible job as president.

-All right let's go to our phones.
+All right, let's go to our phones.

 Alan is in Charlottesville, Virginia.

-Hey Alan, how are you?
+Hey, Alan, how are you?

 Thank you.